streamich/libreact/docs/en/ElectronOnly.md

 <ElectronOnly>
   <div>
-    You can see this only on server.
+    You can see this only if Electron app.
   </div>
 </ElectronOnly>
 ```